Take in Tokyo's famous fish market.

 Day 5 Kyoto

 Today travel by bullet train to Kyoto, home to some of Japan's most important works of art, its richest culture and its most refined cuisine.
 This is a journey of around three hours.
-After leaving your bags at your hotel, we recommend that you set off for the north west of the city to see some of the iconic sights, including the Golden Pavilion.
+In the afternoon, we can arrange for you to take part in a private cultural activity at Kyoto's Women's Association.
+With the help of experienced English-speaking practitioners, you can have an introduction to Japanese culture by trying a tea ceremony.

 Day 6 Kyoto